Akkatecture/Documentation/content/docs/walkthrough/your_first_aggregate.md

 tags:
     - walkthrough
     - akkatecture
+    - aggregate
     - csharp
     - dotnet
 ---
 On analysis of the business requirements, it is apparent that the main aggregate entity that exists under the `Bank` domain is a `BankAccount`.
-The bank account aggregate needs the ability to be `Created` and to `Deposit Money` to other `BankAccounts`.
+The bank account aggregate needs the ability to be `Created` and to `Send Money` to other `BankAccounts`.
+Inversely, `BankAccount`'s need to also `Receive Money`.
 Lets call our aggregate responsible for holding bank account state the `AccountAggregate`.

 ## The Account Aggregate